This is Chapter 3 of 5 in our Ultimate Guide to Debt Relief series.

 “Debt consolidation works by transferring several debts to one centralized source, ideally with a lower interest rate than the original accounts and with a fixed repayment period,” says Matt Frankel, CFP and personal finance expert at The Ascent.

 In many cases, personal loans are used to consolidate debt.
 However, depending on your situation, you may be able to use your mortgage or do a credit card balance transfer to consolidate your debt.

 Instead of keeping track of multiple payment deadlines, you’ll just have one to remember if you consolidate.

-If you’re considering consolidation loan offers, pay attention to the interest rates and loan length.
+If you’re considering consolidation loan offers, pay attention to the annual percentage rate and loan length.

 “Debt consolidation lumps all your debt into a single monthly payment at a lower monthly payment, but usually for a longer period, higher interest, or a combination of both,” says Jacob Dayan, Finance Pal and Community Tax cofounder and CEO.

 Ideally, you’ll want a loan that has a lower overall interest rate than your current debts.
 A loan with a longer term length or higher interest rate may not be the best fit.
-However, in some cases it can make sense to get a longer term loan for a more affordable monthly payment.
+However, in some cases it can make sense to get a longer term loan for a more affordable monthly payment when you ..

 “Credit card consolidation involves transferring several credit cards into one debt, using the aforementioned options or sometimes even a new 0 percent interest credit card via a balance transfer,” says James Lambridis, DebtMD CEO.

 If you have a low amount of credit card debt, around $5,000, a balance transfer can be a great option.
 However, there are some key differences between a balance transfer and a consolidation loan.